-HNC cancer is a heterogeneous disease spanning many anatomical sites.
-Our analysis shows some differences in RAS mutation prevalence according to the anatomical site and may account for some of the heterogeneity between cohorts in the overall prevalence analysis.
+HNC is a heterogeneous disease spanning many anatomical sites.
+Our analyses revealed that there were certain differences in RAS mutational prevalence according to the anatomical site, which may account for some of the heterogeneity between cohorts in the overall prevalence analysis.
 HRAS mutations were more prevalent in the oral cavity and salivary gland tumors.
-In contrast, KRAS mutations were more frequent in sinonasal tumors, and NRAS was found chiefly in tumors of the nasopharynx.
+In contrast, KRAS mutations were more frequent in sinonasal tumors, and NRAS mutations were found chiefly in tumors of the nasopharynx.
 This variation in frequency between tissue types may be due to the differences in baseline expression and activity of RAS in different anatomical sites that may affect cellular reprogramming and tumor formation (6).
 An additional explanation may be differences in quality and quantity of exposure to risk factors (21).
-For example, the higher frequency of HRAS mutation in the salivary gland and oral cavity tumors might be due to their exposure to volatile nitrosoamines through the mouth and nose (22).
+For example, the higher frequency of HRAS mutation in the salivary gland and oral cavity tumors might be due to their exposure to volatile nitrosamines through the mouth and nose (22).

-These findings emphasize the importance of considering the anatomical site of the tumor to achieve a more accurate assessment of RAS mutation frequency.
-In addition, the site-specific prevalence analysis hints at mutual exclusivity between the RAS genes as each gene is most prevalent in a different anatomic site, in which the other RAS family members are rare.
+These findings emphasize the importance of considering the anatomical site of the tumor in order to achieve a more accurate assessment of RAS mutation frequencies.
+In addition, the site-specific prevalence analysis hints at mutual exclusivity between the RAS genes as each gene is most prevalent in a different anatomical region in which the other RAS family members are rare.
 Mutual exclusivity between RAS family members is expected, as co-expression leads to oncogene-induced senescence (23).

-Our data reveal a significantly higher prevalence of HRAS mutations in South Asia (above 15% compared to 7% worldwide).
+Our data reveal a significantly higher prevalence of HRAS mutations in South Asia (above 15% as compared to 7% worldwide).
 These findings corroborate previous studies (24–27).
-Studies done on oral cancer in India identify regional specific risk factors, such as smoking bidis (cigarettes wrapped in a tendu or temburni leaf) (28,29), chewing betel nut (30), and oral hygiene (31).
-The risk factors noted above contribute, separately and synergistically, to the development of tumors specifically with in the oral cavity (32–35).
+Studies conducted assessing oral cancer in India have identified region-specific risk factors, such as smoking bidis (cigarettes wrapped in a tendu or temburni leaf) (28,29), chewing betel nut (30), and oral hygiene (31).
+These risk factors contribute, separately and synergistically, to the development of tumors specifically with in the oral cavity (32–35).
 Indeed, in our database, 86% of the samples from South Asia were oral cancer patients, as opposed to other primary tumor sites.
 As noted above, HRAS mutation frequency is higher in oral cancer worldwide.
-Thus, further studies need to be done to distinguish whether these risk factors directly cause mutation in HRAS upon exposure or whether these factors raise the chance of tumors in the oral cavity, in which HRAS prevalence is high.
+Thus, further studies need to be done to determine whether these risk factors directly cause mutation in HRAS upon exposure or whether these factors increase the odds of tumors developing in the oral cavity, in which the prevalence of HRAS mutations is high.

-Recent studies showed that different amino acid substitutions in KRAS mutations result in distinct oncogenic effects (36,37).
+Recent studies have shown that different amino acid substitutions in KRAS can result in distinct oncogenic effects (36,37).
 In addition, mutant-specific KRAS inhibitors, namely G12C and G12D, are in various stages of development (38–40).
-We found that the most frequent amino acid substitution in codon 12 of KRAS is G12D (51%), followed by G12V (16.3%) and G12C (12.9%).
-This alteration in the KRAS G12 codon is more likely associated with patients smoking habits, as described by Dogan et al., in lung cancers (41).
+We found that the most frequent amino acid substitution in codon 12 of KRAS was G12D (51%), followed by G12V (16.3%) and G12C (12.9%).
+These alterations in the KRAS G12 codon are likely associated with patient smoking habits, as described by Dogan et al. in the context of lung cancer (41).

-A considerable percentage of HRAS mutational are at codon 61, especially in Salivary gland cases.
-Limited studies have been performed to understand the etiology of these specific alterations but, recent studies in salivary gland cancers have pointed out the diagnostic significance of these mutations (42).
-Clinicians have thus started to target HRAS for the treatment of HRAS driven salivary gland tumors (43).
+A considerable percentage of HRAS mutations were present in codon 61, particularly in salivary gland tumors.
+Limited studies to date have been performed to understand the etiology of these specific alterations, but recent analyses in salivary gland cancer patients have noted the diagnostic significance of these mutations (42).
+Clinicians have thus started to target HRAS for the treatment of HRAS-driven salivary gland tumors (43).
 These findings may help evaluate the size of the subpopulations that may benefit from a particular treatment.